-8.1.1 TNO/MACC inventories
+8.1.1 TNO/CAMS inventories

 The CAMS and preparing MACC services (www.gmes-atmosphere.eu) are European Union funded projects to operate and improve data-analysis and modelling systems for a range of atmospheric constituents.
 The project includes a work package on emissions with the objective to update the existing regional emission inventories for Europe and to extend it to cover multiple years.
-The TNO/MACC inventories are the result of this work.
+The TNO/CAMS inventories are the result of this work ttps://atmosphere.copernicus.eu/anthropogenic-and-natural-emissions.

-The base is formed by a detailed European inventory for 2005 described in Denier van der Gon et al. (2010).
+The base is formed by a detailed European inventory for 2005 described in Denier van der Gon et al. [60].
 By scaling with reported yearly country emissions this inventory was extended to the 2003-2007 (MACC).
-For MACC-II and MACC-III an update was made (Kuenen et al. 2014), and the most recent version is the TNO/CAMS emission set.
+For MACC-II and MACC-III an update was made [61], and the most recent version is the TNO/CAMS emission set [62].
 The descriptions below belong to the TNO-MACCIII emission set which is currently most widely used.
-For the TNO-CAMS emissions the changes include a change in category code (GNFR instead of SNAP), a change in resolution (0.1 \times 0.05 degrees longitude \times latitude)) and a change in emission height profile, but the interfaces are similar.
+For the TNO-CAMS emissions the changes include a change in category code (GNFR instead of SNAP), a change in resolution ( $\times 0.05$ degrees longitude $\times$ latitude) instead of 1/8 $\times$ 1/16 to 0.1) and a change in emission height profile, but the interfaces are similar.

 GNFR category SNAP category description

-Α 01.00 Public power stations
+A 01.00 Public power stations

-С 02.00 Comm inst.combustion
+C 02.00 Comm inst.combustion

 В 34.00 industry

 D 05.00 extraction and distribution of fossil fuels

 E 06.00 solvents

 F 07.00 road transport

 F1 07.01 exhaust emissions, gasoline

 F2 07.02 exhaust emissions, diesel

 F3 07.03 exhaust emissions, other fuels

 F4 07.04+07.05 evaporation + road, brake, and tire wear

 G,H,I 08.00 other mobile sources (shipping, aviation, other)

 J 09.00 waste treatment and disposal

 K. L 10.00 agriculture (livestock, other)

-Table 8.1 Source categories in CAMS and MACC emission inventory.
+Table 8.1: Source categories in CAMS and MACC emission inventory.